Where Everything Fights Everything

 One requires a passport and perhaps a zoo entry fee; the other demands tens of thousands of pounds and possible frostbite.

-Social-intelligence capybara Wins
+Social-intelligence Capybara Wins

 Capybara